iliana/iliana.fyi/content/blog/e98e/index.md

 I created it as an empty repository, as I like to make the first commit myself.
 This was when I learned I couldn't push to this repository via git.
 I couldn't fork it because it was empty, so I had to delete it and recreate it with a README.md.

-I then posted about it [on the fediverse](https://cybre.space/@iliana) and some folks had fun &mdash; five of the first six pull requests are my friends.
+I then posted about it [on the fediverse](https://cybre.space/@iliana) and some folks had fun --- five of the first six pull requests are my friends.

 ## The unstoppable e98e